claassenlab/pyPsupertime/README.md

 Changelog:
 ----------

+* Version 2.1.8:
+    - Bugfixes in score tracking
+    - Adds parameter random_state to psupertime directly (had to be passed as estimator_param before)

 * Version 2.1.7:
     - Refactoring of model classes and PsupertimeBaseModel to remove redundancies and improve readability
     - Bugfixes